kgrewee/roobie/README.md

 ## Basics

-Roobie is made up of css classes and themes.
-You can take the themes found in ```roobie.css``` and change the variables to your liking.
-The css classes depend directly on the theme variables.
+Roobie is made up of CSS Classes & Themes.
+Change variables in `roobie.css` to your liking.
+The CSS Classes depend directly on the theme variables.
 Change those, you change the whole theme.
 You can build your whole web-app with Roobie and not write any CSS except for custom colors.
+This repo is a website built entirely with Roobie CSS.

-The power of Roobie is in the css classes.
-You can use these to generate many different styles, using the same css.
+The power of Roobie is in the CSS Classes.
+These can generate many different styles, using the same CSS.
 Roobie centralizes styles to reduce spammed CSS and to make your UI easier to maintain.
-Focus on content and colors, not basic styles.
-We will handle that for you.
-Checkout the ```components/``` folder for pre-built components using our CSS classes.
+Use Roobie for your core styles, and focus on content and colors instead.
+Checkout the `components/` folder for pre-built components using our CSS classes.

-## Naming
+## Classes

-Class names are named according to their function.
-Here's some common abbreviations found in class names.
+Roobie is all about CSS Classes.
+Class names will resemble their function.

+### Abbreviations

+Common abbreviations found in class names.
+They don't exceed 3 characters to keep class names short and sweet.
+There's really not that many, and they are easy to figure out.
+Once you can remember the abbreviations, it'll make it easier to develop efficiently with Roobie.

 - div - Container
 - ht - Height